 - Make sure you have an accurate schedule and budget for the project as defined.

 - Begin monitoring the project against that plan and budget.

 - Assess the risks for the project as defined and set up action plans to address the risks

 - Review the project deliverables with the stakeholders and make sure you are delivering what they expect.
 If not work out the changes necessary and agree those with stake holders.

 The Christian Project Manager’s Guide

-Claybury International has now published the “Project Management for Christian Leaders“.
-Its 150 pages guides the inexperienced Christian leader through project management from concept to delivery, leading the project team and exploring the issue of keeping your strategies and plans in line with God’s purposes.
+Claybury International has now published the “Project Management for Christian Leaders” on our Downloads page.
+It guides the inexperienced Christian leader through project management from concept to delivery, leading the project team and exploring the issue of keeping your strategies and plans in line with God’s purposes.
 It starts with a simple pictorial approach to getting your project started and peels back the layers, explaining key methods to help you plan and manage your project.